jiaming-sec/isc2-cc-study-guide/practice-questions/access-control.md

 Phishing attacks attempt to trick users into revealing sensitive information by posing as legitimate entities via email or other forms of communication.

 ---

+## Question 6
+**What is the main goal of an intrusion detection system (IDS)?**

+### Options:
+- A) To prevent unauthorized access to a network
+- B) To monitor and alert on suspicious activities
+- C) To authenticate users before granting access
+- D) To encrypt data during transmission

+### Answer:
+**B) To monitor and alert on suspicious activities**

+### Explanation:
+An IDS is designed to detect and alert administrators to potential threats and malicious activities within a network.

+---